LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

 * **A Web3 Wallet**: Web3 wallets are required for not only storing your tokens, but also for deploying your smart contracts and signing blockchain transactions.
 Examples include [MetaMask](https://metamask.io/) and [Coinbase Wallet](https://www.coinbase.com/wallet).

-* **An IDE**: An Integrated Development Environments (IDE) that is EVM-compatible is required for deploying and testing your smart contract.
-A popular example here is [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null), but advanced users may prefer a development framework such as [Foundry](https://docs.chain.link/quickstarts/foundry-chainlink-toolkit), particularly for more complex projects.
+* **An EVM-compatible IDE**: An Integrated Development Environments (IDE) that works with EVM-based blockchains is required for deploying and testing your smart contract.
+One such popular tool is [Remix](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null), but advanced users may prefer a development framework such as [Foundry](https://docs.chain.link/quickstarts/foundry-chainlink-toolkit), particularly for more complex projects.

 * **A Chainlink oracle**: Chainlink oracles are cloud-based runtimes that connect smart contracts to the physical world.
 They are typically operated by reputable companies with a well-defined [SLA (Service-Level Agreement)](/services/direct-request-jobs/Service-Level-Agreement), and are highly secure, redundant, and resilient to attack.
 Chainlink oracles act as bridges, allowing blockchain applications to access off-chain compute, internet APIs (ie, weather, stock prices, and sports betting data, flight information, etc.), or even other blockchains.

-> _**Looking for a Chainlink oracle?** LinkWell Nodes offers Chainlink oracle services on all major EVM mainnet and testnet blockchains._
+> _**Looking for a Chainlink oracle?** LinkWell Nodes offers Chainlink oracle services on all major EVM-based mainnet and testnet blockchains._
 >
 > _To view a directory of our oracle addresses and job IDs, please feel free to view our [Chainlink data feeds documentation](/services/direct-request-jobs/Jobs-and-Pricing)._